- The student must maintain full-time enrollment at the University of Kentucky while employed.

 - NOTE: Students who are subject to the Two-Year Home Country Residency Requirement (212(e)), and have received a waiver recommendation from the Department of State (DOS) are no longer eligible for an extended DS-2019; however, Academic Training can be given for the period of time indicated in "Box 3" of the current DS-2019.

-- To obtain authorization for Academic Training, students must submit the Academic Training e-form on the iCAT.
+- To obtain authorization for Academic Training, students must submit the Academic Training e-form in iCAT.

 - A new DS-2019 will be issued to the student.
 Employment may not begin prior to this authorization.
 It will take approximately one week to complete the paperwork.